Harsha2k3/Resume/README.md

 ## 🛠️ Key Projects

-- **T20 Score Predictor:** Built a machine learning model to forecast cricket scores using historical match data and live input features.
+- **T20 Score Predictor:** Built a machine learning model to forecast cricket scores using historical match data.
-- **Predictive Maintenance:** Developed a predictive model to forecast equipment failure using IoT sensor data.
+- **Predictive Maintenance:** Developed a predictive model to predict machine failures beforehand.
 - **YouTube Channel Comparator:** Created a tool using the YouTube API to compare multiple channels on key metrics, with data visualization.

 ---